hyperatom/CucumberSizeGuide/README.md

 ## Getting Set Up

+### Local Development

+If you are developing locally, you can install Java 7 and Maven on your developer machine or use Vagrant and Ansible to spin up a virtual machine to host the project.

+Simply run `vagrant up` from the command line at the root of this project.

+To start the Node webserver, ssh into the vagrant box `vagrant ssh`, change to the project directory `cd /var/www/SizeGuideTester/web` and run the `grunt` command.

+You should now be able to access the web application by visiting [192.168.50.51:9090](http://192.168.50.51:9090) from your web browser.

+Start the tests by running `mvn test` from the root of the project within the vagrant box.

+### Remote Deployment

+First set up an Ubuntu server with a sudo user.
+Change the IP address and `ansible_ssh_user` of the `production` host to reflect your server in the `provisioning/ansible_hosts` file.

-First add your public key to the `~/.ssh/authorized_hosts` file when logged in as the `ubuntu` user.
+Add your public key to the `~/.ssh/authorized_hosts` file when logged in a your sudo user.

 Execute the following command from the root of this project to provision the server:

-`ansible-playbook -i provisioning/ansible_hosts provisioning/playbook.yml`
+`ansible-playbook -i provisioning/ansible_hosts --limit production provisioning/playbook.yml`

-Further modifications may be necessary such as the target host located in the `provisioning/ansible_hosts` file.

-A Jenkins job should be responsible for logging into the host and executing the `mvn test` command from the root of the project.
+A Jenkins job will be be responsible for executing the `mvn test` command from the root of the project.
 This should be run as a timed job each Sunday so the reports will be ready for Monday.

-Another job will be responsible for building and deploying code to the server.
+Another job will be responsible for building and deploying code.

 ## Architecture